esfand/printit/java8apidesign.md

 One advantage of using Callable is the fact that your lambda expressions (or “classic” Callable implementations, or nested / inner classes) are allowed to throw checked exceptions.
-We’ve blogged about another possibility to circumvent this limitation, here.
+Following is another possibility to circumvent this limitation.

 ##Taming Checked Exception##

 Yes.
 Unfortunately, those beasts from the past still haunt us, more than ever when we’re using Java 8′s lambda expressions.